Non-Departmental Funding Sources

 Northwestern University Presidential Fellowships

-This is Northwestern's most prestigious award, and covers tuition and stipend for one or two years.
+This is Northwestern's most prestigious award, and covers tuition and stipend for one or two years, plus a research funding.
 Typically, applicants will be in their fourth year.

 - Nominations are made by the Department.
-The Department can nominate a maximum of two candidates, so students need to get their materials to the Department by mid-January.
-Deadline is in late February.
+The Department can nominate a maximum of two candidates, so students need to get their materials to the Department by early-January.
+Deadline is in early February.